coder/labeler/README.md

 We currently use it on [`coder/coder`](https://github.com/coder/coder) and [`coder/code-server`](https://github.com/coder/code-server).

-The labeler is well-suited to manage labels that _categorize_ or _reduce_ the semantic information of an issue.
+The labeler is well-suited to manage labels that _describe_ or _reduce_ the semantic information of an issue.
 For example, labels like `bug`, `enhancement`, are self-evident from the contents of an issue.
 Often, a tracker will use labels that add information to an issue, e.g. `wontfix`, `roadmap`.
-These additive labels should be disabled in your configuration.
+These _inscriptive_ labels should be disabled in your configuration.

+[#5](https://github.com/coder/labeler/issues/5) tracks the automatic disabling of inscriptive labels.

 ## Configuration